-Seeing demand for better quality tires and rims led him to improve and manufacture them, which led him to frames and bikes.
+Seeing demand for better quality tires and rims led him to improve and manufacture them, which led him to design and manufacture bicycles, their components, and accessories.
 Sinyard was among the first to mass-produce bicycles with the feel and features of custom bikes.
 In 1981 Specialized introduced the Stumpjumper, the first mass-produced mountain bike.
 Its lower cost attracted riders to the sport and it has been displayed at the Smithsonian’s National Museum of American History.

 I think it’s easier for people to start businesses now then it ever was,” says Sinyard.
 “It’s only limited by your ideas and your ability to want to do something where you don’t know what the outcome is.”

 Bicycle touring and camping were popular in the 1970’s.
 The 1976 Bikecentenial got thousands of cyclists riding across the country.
 Seeing an opportunity, Jim Blackburn started Blackburn Designs, Inc. making baggage racks to accommodate bicycle travelers.
 He added handlebar bag holders and bottle cages.
 “Our thing was to be the experts on carrying weight on bicycles”, says Blackburn, a graduate of SJSU’s School of Industrial Design.
 In 1992 Blackburn sold his business to Easton-Bell Sports, who sells bicycle accessories today under its Blackburn brand.